dasb28/python-kt/README.md

 1. Data Types
 2. Variables
 3. Basic Operators
-4. Decision Making
+4. Decision-making
 5. Loops
-6. Arrays
-7. Strings
-8. Functions
-9. File I/O
-10. OOPs concepts

 ## Practice
 1. Write a program which takes 3 number from user and print them in ASC.
+(Don't use any inbuilt method)
 2. Write a program which takes 2 inputs as number, and print initial 10 numbers only.
-3. Write the output of the previous practice in a text file.

 ## Resources to learn 📚